Join the District in celebrating 70 years of providing essential services to protect residents from mosquitoes!

 To honor its years of public service, the District will be organizing a variety of events and giveaways to promote its 70th anniversary celebration throughout the year:

-- The District will be hosting a celebration event on Saturday, August 20th from 9am to 11am at South Gate Park, area 1-4.
+- The District will be hosting a celebration event on Saturday, October 1, 2022 from 9 am to 12 pm at the District's Sylmar Branch (16320 Foothill Blvd., Sylmar).
 There will be special guests, food, music, giveaways, and much more!

 - The District launched a photo contest open to residents within GLACVCD boundaries.
 The contest has multiple photo categories and will be shared on social media, with city partners, and other organizations.